 Activities involve one or more participants, called activity parties in Microsoft Dynamics CRM.
 For a meeting activity, the participants are those contacts or users attending the meeting.
 For a telephone call or fax activity, the parties are the caller and the person who is called.
 The following diagram shows the entity relationships for activities.

-To support the communication needs of the modern-day business, such as instant messaging (IM) and SMS, you can create custom activities in Microsoft Dynamics CRM 2013 and Microsoft Dynamics CRM Online.
+To support the communication needs of the modern-day business, such as instant messaging (IM) and SMS, you can create custom activities in Microsoft Dynamics CRM 2015 and Microsoft Dynamics CRM Online 2015 Update.

 Other activity entities

 The scheduling activities enables you to schedule your services and resources, and thus define work schedules.
 The scheduling activity entities are Appointment, ServiceAppointment, and RecurringAppointmentMaster.
 For more information, see Schedule and appointment entities.

 The marketing activity, CampaignResponse, enables you to capture responses from the customers for a marketing campaign, while the CampaignActivity entity represents a step in a campaign.
 For more information, see Campaign entities.

 The sales force automation entities OpportunityClose, OrderClose, and QuoteClose activities capture information about each of these events.
 For more information, see Sales entities (lead, opportunity, competitor, quote, order, invoice).

 The customer service entity IncidentResolution activity captures information about the resolution of a case.
 For more information, see Incident (case) entities.